Case Study 43: Catholic Church authorities in Maitland-Newcastle

 The Royal Commission has delivered the report of Case Study 43 - The response of Catholic Church authorities to allegations of child sexual abuse in the Maitland–Newcastle region - to the Governor-General and governments.

-The Royal Commission's Terms of Reference require that its work does not prejudice current or future criminal or civil proceedings.
+The Royal Commission's Terms of Reference require that its work did not prejudice current or future criminal or civil proceedings.
 For this reason, Commissioners recommended the report should be withheld until those proceedings had concluded.

 The report was published in full on 20 October 2020.